CONP-PCNO/conp-dataset/README.md

 If you are an investigator or a project manager, you can create a sub-dataset in the CONP repository as follows:

 1. Fork the CONP data repository on GitHub.
-This will create a copy of the dataset at `http://github.com:<github_username>/conp-data`.
+This will create a copy of the dataset at `http://github.com:<github_username>/conp-dataset`.
-2. Clone your fork on your computer: `git clone git@github.com:<github_username>/conp-data`.
+2. Clone your fork on your computer: `git clone git@github.com:<github_username>/conp-dataset`.
 3. Create your sub-dataset in your cloned fork, under `investigators` or `projects`.
 For instance:

 ```
 datalad create -d . investigators/<your_name>
 ```
 4. Publish your sub-dataset:
+    From the main repository (`conp-dataset`):

     a.
+Add a sibling for your dataset on GitHub:

+    ```datalad create-sibling-github conp-dataset-<name>```

-Add a sibling for your dataset on GitHub: `datalad create-sibling-github conp-dataset-<name>`.
-DataLad will ask your GitHub username and password to create the siblng.
+    DataLad will ask your GitHub user name and password to create the sibling.

     b.
-Update the `.gitmodules` file in the parent dataset to add your sibling.
+Update the `.gitmodules` file to add your sibling.
 It should contain a section that looks like this:

     ```
     [submodule "investigators/<username>"]
         path = investigators/<username>
         url = git@github.com:<username>/conp-dataset-<username>.git
     ```

+    Note the Git endpoint in the url.

     c.
-Commit the modified `.gitmodules` file: `git add .gitmodules ; git commit -m "Updated .gitmodules"`
+Commit the modified `.gitmodules` file:

+    ```git add .gitmodules
+    git commit -m "Updated .gitmodules"```

 5. Add files to your sub-dataset
+    From your sub-dataset (`investigators/<username>`):

     a.
-Add a README.md file to your sub-dataset, directly in the Git repository:
+Create and add a README.md file, directly in the Git repository:
     `datalad add --to-git ./README.md`

     b.
-Publish your README.md file to GitHub:
+Add a file accessible through http (for instance an image file):
+    `git annex addurl <url>`

+    c.
+Publish the modifications:
+    `datalad save`
     `datalad publish --to github`

-6. Push your fork to GitHub.
+7. Publish the modifications to the main dataset:
+    From the main repository (`conp-dataset`):
+    `datalad save`
+    `datalad publish --to origin`

-7. Create a pull request.
+8. Create a pull request.

 Once the pull request is accepted by the CONP data managers, your dataset is created.
 It is then up to you to manage its content and